Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

     - [] Loop Play List
     - [] Shuffle Play List (hint: randomly choose song number, might need casting)
 - [] Advanced: drawing 2D buttons anywhere on the canvas (do activity of put a dot on the page and fold to find the ratio of dimensions)
+  - [] All shapes start from one coordinate (middle of page)

+- [] Display ERROR: compare number to see if CANVAS is larger than display
+  - [] ERROR Catch: appWidth and appHeight are displayWidth and displayHeight, not width and height
+  - [] Useful when not using size()

 GOTO P4 and CONTINUE HERE